 Information for new Centres

 Once providers have completed the Centre Approval process and registered as a Centre, the first question that is often asked is ‘how do I draw down funding for NCFE CACHE qualifications?’
 This section deals with the two public funding bodies who Centres will most regularly deal with, the Education and Skills Funding Agency.

 Accessing funding for learners aged 16-19

-The Education Funding Agency (EFA) funds FE colleges, sixth-form colleges, sixth-forms in schools and academies to provide study programmes for:
+The Education and skills Funding Agency (ESFA) funds FE colleges, sixth-form colleges, sixth-forms in schools and academies to provide study programmes for:

 - learners aged 16 to 19

 - learners up to the age of 25 when they have a Learning Disability Assessment (LDA) or Education, Health and Care Plan (EHCP)